Propagation Chemicals on Trial – Not Afiliated and Unbiased

 This mixture does not contain any ingredients classified as hazardous substances

 Doff® Natural Rooting Powder contains a natural source of seaweed to dramatically increase the propagation of both edible and ornamental plants.
-It is easy to use and helps from new roots on cuttings and graftings from soft, semi-hard and hardwood plants.
+It is easy to use and helps from new roots on cuttings and graftings from soft, semi-hard, and hardwood plants.

-- Easy to use rooting powder
+- Easy-to-use rooting powder

 - For all edible and ornamental cuttings

-- For use on soft, semi-hard and hardwood plants
+- For use on soft, semi-hard, and hardwood plants

 - Helps form new roots on cuttings and graftings